Basic concepts for designers in the Power BI service

 Power BI concepts

-The 3 major building blocks of Power BI are: dashboards, reports, and datasets.
-You can't have dashboards or reports without data (well, you can have empty dashboards and empty reports, but they're not very useful until they have data), so let's start with datasets.
+You can't have dashboards or reports without data (well, you can have empty dashboards and empty reports, but they're not useful until they have data), so let's now introduce datasets.

-In the navigation bar, the datasets you've connected to or imported are listed under the Datasets heading.
+Datasets are associated with workspaces and a single dataset can be part of many workspaces.
+When you open a workspace, the associated datasets are listed under the Datasets tab.
 Each listed dataset represents a single source of data, for example, an Excel workbook on OneDrive, or an on-premises SSAS tabular dataset, or a Salesforce dataset.
 There are many different data sources supported, and we’re adding new ones all the time.
-See the list of dataset types that can be used with Power BI.
+See the list of dataset types that you can use with Power BI.

 Visualizations from that one dataset can display on many different dashboards.